OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 rm("commonvariant.pval.txt", force=true)
 ```

-`covrowinds` specify the samples in the covariate file and `bedrowinds` for SnpArray.
+`covrowinds` specify the samples in the covariate file and `geneticrowinds` for PLINK or VCF File.
 User should be particularly careful when using these two keyword.
 Selected rows in SnpArray should exactly match the samples in the null model.
 Otherwise the results are meaningless.

 ## Likelihood ratio test (LRT)